 The UTC uses a recommended metal medication cabinet to store all student medication in.
 All students' medications are kept in this cabinet (unless requiring to be refrigerated) and the cabinet is kept locked at all times, other than when medication is being administered.

-Keys to the cabinet are in kept in the key safe in the main office.
+Keys to the cabinet are in kept in the key safe in the main office with a backup key kept by the Medical Needs Manager.
 Medications requiring to be kept cool will be kept in the medical room fridge bought for and used only for this purpose.
-Both the Medication cabinet and fridge are located in the locked Medical room.
+Both the Medication cabinet and fridge are located in the locked medical room.

-Students carry their own emergency medication for severe allergies or asthma however the UTC does request that a backup be held onsite.
-This medication is kept in a locked cabinet in the locked medical room however all staff have key access to this room and the key for the medical cabinet is easily accessible from the main office throughout the day.
+Students carry their own emergency medication for severe allergies or asthma however the UTC does request that a backup be held onsite in case a students were to forget to carry their medication.
+This backup medication is kept in a locked cabinet in the locked medical room however all staff have key access to this room and the key for the medical cabinet is easily accessible from the main office throughout the day.
 Independent Healthcare Plans are stored within the main office within a filing cabinet with a copy held in the medical room files.
 Students have their name clearly written on the front of the file.
-A recent photograph of the student will be placed on the front of the Independent Healthcare Plan within the medical room folder.
-This will help any member of staff, who does not usually give out medication but has been placed into that role due to illness, ensure the correct student gets the correct medication.
+Only trained staff can administer medication.